Porsche is manufacturing sports cars again

 Production to restart in Zuffenhausen and Leipzig

-/EIN News/ -- Toronto, April 29, 2020 (GLOBE NEWSWIRE) -- Starting Monday May 4, 2020, Porsche is restarting production on a site- and task-specific basis.
-All the required measures have been taken in advance to guarantee the maximum possible safety for employees, ensuring that production can be increased in stages up to full capacity.
+.
+As from next Monday (4 May), Porsche is restarting production on a site- and task-specific basis.
+All the required measures have been taken in advance to guarantee the maximum possible safety for employees and so that production can be increased in stages up to full capacity.
 As production is ramped up at the main factory in Zuffenhausen and at the site in Leipzig, all employees will now resume work step by step.
 The adapted processes in production, logistics and procurement have been agreed with the Works Council and the Health Management department.
 The requirements of the respective authorities will also be observed.

 A comprehensive catalogue of measures has been decided for the Porsche factories in Zuffenhausen and Leipzig.
 In addition to giving paramount importance to ensuring protection for employees, these measures are designed to permit the resumption of orderly and efficient production as quickly as possible.
 For example, production employees are required to observe a minimum distance of 1.50 metres, follow basic rules of conduct or to work with a face mask in defined areas.